 Let’s explore what each category means.

-Divination means to discover what is hidden.
+DIVINATION means to discover what is hidden.
 The diviner in a village is the specialist who is skilled in seeing the bigger picture as well as burrowing under the appearance of things to find out what lies underneath.
 It is less about prediction than an exploration of how the flow of events comes together.
-When my posture group called on the Pawnee Pipe postures fo ask what to do in the midst of COVID19, we were told, “The past is gone.
-Be compassionate toward people sho are afraid.
+When my posture group called on the Pawnee Pipe postures to ask what to do in the midst of COVID19, we were told, “The past is gone.
+Be compassionate toward people who are afraid.
 Stay present and surrender to changes that are beyond your control.”

 How Do You Know If An Artifact Is A Ritual Posture?